winningproduct/learn-portal/content/7-harvest/13-win-lose-analysis.md

 templateKey: "model-post"
 indexingField: 7-Harvest
 title: "Win-lose Analysis"
-metaTitle: ""
-metaDescription: ""
-subtitle: "Analysis on how many business opportunities are won or lost and most importantly, why?"
+metaTitle: "Win-lose Analysis | WP"
+metaDescription: "Do a win loss analysis on your leads to understand why you lost and what are the strong points in your application.
+Analyze these results with different demographics in mind."
 date: 2020-05-14T15:04:10.000Z
 featuredpost: true
 featuredimage: "/img/win-loss-analysis.jpg"
-description: "Do a win loss analysis on your leads to understand why you lost and what are the strong points in your application.
-Analyze these results with different demographics in mind."

 tags:
   - Harvest
   - Win-lose Analysis
   - Winning Product Canvas
 ---

+## What

+Do a win loss analysis on your leads to understand why you lost and what are the strong points in your application.
+Analyze these results with different demographics in mind.

 ## Why